 - WHEN – specifying chronologically the occurrence of the deviation

-- EXTENT – it indicates the amount or magnitude of the deviation
+- EXTENT – it indicates the amount or magnitude of the difference

-- Develop possible causes from knowledge and experience or distinctions and changes – identifying the causes
+- Develop possible causes from knowledge and experience or distinctions and changes by identifying the causes.

-- Test Possible Causes Against the Specifications – the true cause will explain everything about the deviation since it is the one that causes the effect specified.
+- Test Possible Causes Against the Specifications – the real cause will explain everything about the deviation since it is the one that causes the effect specified.

-- Confirmation of the true cause the last part in the analysis demonstrating the cause and effect relationship.
+- Confirmation of the actual reason the last part of the analysis demonstrating the cause and effect relationship.

 Even if we have used the technique of Problem analysis, we might still fail to solve the problem because of the following reasons: using inaccurate or vague information, insufficiently identifying key distinctions and changes, allowing assumptions to distort judgment during the testing stage.

-After we have identified the cause of the deviation though the technique of Problem Analysis, we are presented with decisions that requires us to choose from many available options and alternatives.
-In a team environment, relevant information is being shared more and positions different from the others are reconciled and less biased resulting to a higher quality of the decision-making.
+After we have identified the cause of the deviation through the technique of Problem Analysis, we are presented with decisions that require us to choose from many available options and alternatives.
+In a team environment, relevant information is being shared more and positions different from the others are reconciled and less biased resulting in a higher quality of the decision-making.
 It also reduces the incidence of errors by providing a systematic framework for evaluating alternatives.
-I have seen this framework being used in the supplier or vendor solution selection process.
-It is an effective way in identifying the best solution for the project.
+I have seen this structure being used in the supplier or vendor solution selection process.
+It is an efficient way of identifying the best solution for the project.

 - Create the decision statement – it should be stated clearly and indicate a choice such as selecting a course of action or choosing one thing over another.